The Government have released their employer-assisted work visas and regional workforce planning consultation documents.

 - Maintain the integrity of the immigration system

-There is a case for a more expansive and targeted set of job pathways than is currently available.
 It is proposed that there are four job pathways available to employers to recruit temporary migrant workers in the future.
 Three of these pathways (the highly-paid threshold, regional skills list and regional labour market test) are enhancements of the status quo.
 One of these pathways (sector agreements) is a new pathway.

 - Highly-paid threshold